ngaox/ngaox/projects/seo/README.md

     }
 //...
 ```
-the seoData given to `.set` method should be of type `PageSeoData` wich is:
+the SeoData given to `.set` method should be of type `PageSeoData` wich is:
 ```ts
 export interface PageSeoData  {
     title?: string;